smartdevicelink/sdl_app_library_guides/docs/Getting Started/Installation/index.md

 ## Install SDL SDK
 @![iOS]
-There are five different ways to install the SDL SDK in your project: Carthage, CocoaPods, Swift Package Manager, or manually.
+There are four different ways to install the SDL SDK in your project: Carthage, CocoaPods, Swift Package Manager, or manually.

 ### CocoaPods Installation